haostudio/golinks/wiki/docs/dns.md

 ## Browser extension

-The [Requestly](https://www.requestly.in/) extension allows you to redirect the `go` domain to the domain/IP of your GOLINKS server.
-Simply create a rule that replace `go` with your server domain.
+The [Requestly](https://www.requestly.in/) extension allows you to redirect the `go` domain to the domain/IP of your `golinks` server.
+Simply create a rule that replaces `go` with your server domain.

 ![requestly](img/requestly.png)